 Hi, there!
 If you’re wondering what clothes to pack for a trip to Venice and what to wear or need some interesting tips about your trip, then keep reading!
-Since I have been there already three times, I know exactly how the weather looks like at different seasons and how the feeling is.
+Since I have been there already three times, I know exactly what the weather looks like in different seasons and how the feeling is.
 Here are 10 things you should know before planning a trip to Venice:

 1. PREPARE TO SP€ND A LOT

 Venice is actually very close to South Austria where we live, only about 2 – 2 1/2 hours driveway!
 The first time we drove to Venice, I couldn’t believe how fast we were there.
 I began to wonder why on earth we don’t do these day trips more often when Venice is THAT close?!
 Then very soon I realized the answer: Venice is very expensive!
 Alone the Italian road pricing is pretty high.
 To make it more clear, to drive from Villach (South Austria) to Venice, about 250 km away, only the costs for the highway reach an amount of 40 € (both directions).

 Then you have to figure out where you will park your car, cause apparently you are not going to need it since the only roads in Venice are made of water!
 Usually, we park our car in one of the central parking garages immediately after crossing the long bridge (Ponte Della Liberta).
 Parking costs between 25-40 € per day depending on the daily/hourly rates of each parking garage.
 Be prepared to hand over your car key, because these garages are really stuffed, some of them are also small-sized and they need the keys to do the necessary maneuvers when another car has to leave.
 Don’t worry though, there is also a handful of Ferraris and Porsches parked there, so personally that made me feel a bit better in a way : P.